2.14M Fil-Am voters crucial in battleground states

 This year, the Filipino American vote—at 2.14 million eligible voters as of 2024—will be a key electorate, especially with Harris and Trump still neck and neck in battleground states.

-Platforms on inflation, migrant workers’ rights and health care are among the most important issues for Fil-Ams in this election, according to Karen Roxas, national vice president of the National Alliance for Filipino Concerns, and Nina Macapinlac, secretary general of the Bagong Alyansang Makabayan-USA Northeast.
+Platforms on inflation, migrant workers’ rights, and health care are among the most important issues for Fil-Ams in this election, according to Karen Roxas, national vice president of the National Alliance for Filipino Concerns, and Nina Macapinlac, secretary general of the Bagong Alyansang Makabayan-USA Northeast.

 READ: How the US elections will impact the Philippines

 Both groups are involved in the “Filipino American Agenda,” which seeks to identify the concerns and demands of the Filipino diaspora population in the United States.
-Among others, they found that Filipinos are worried about the lack of social protections, high costs of housing, education, health care and hate crimes.
+Among others, they found that Filipinos are worried about the lack of social protections, high costs of housing, education, health care, and hate crimes.

-“People are also struggling here in the US, especially working-class Filipino migrants and Filipinos who were born here.
-A lot of our kababayan are also undocumented and so they are especially nervous about the … conditions that the immigrants will face in the next administration especially because Trump is very explicit about his anti-immigrant rhetoric,” Macapinlac said.
+Article continues after this advertisement“People are also struggling here in the US, especially working-class Filipino migrants and Filipinos who were born here.
+A lot of our kababayan are also undocumented and so they are especially nervous about the … conditions that the immigrants will face in the next administration, especially because Trump is very explicit about his anti-immigrant rhetoric,” Macapinlac said.

-Article continues after this advertisement
+Article continues after this advertisementMigrants as scapegoats

-“And then we know that a lot of our kababayan also face trafficking, wage theft when they get here.
+“And then we know that a lot of our kababayan also face trafficking [and] wage theft when they get here.
 So they will really be affected by what type of administration we have.
 Will we have an administration that is really there for and can enforce justice and accountability for our kababayan who are facing immigration issues, or are they actually going to scapegoat more migrants?” echoed Roxas.

 Even now, some Filipinos have already fallen into the dragnet such as the case of two nursing assistants, Dhenmark and Jovi, who were arrested and charged with aggravated assault of a patient despite acting in self-defense against someone with a history of aggressive behavior.